Anora wins Best Picture at Oscars

 Madison went on to echo sentiments she expressed at the BAFTAs, saying that she wanted to "recognise and honour the sex worker community.
 I will continue to support you and be an ally."

-Adrien Brody landed Best Actor for The Brutalist, and Keiran Culkin and Zoe Saldana scored Best Supporting Actor and Actress for A
+Adrien Brody landed Best Actor for The Brutalist, and Kieran Culkin and Zoe Saldana scored Best Supporting Actor and Actress for A

 Real Pain and Emilia Pérez respectively.